CharlesEwel/piglatin/readme.md

 -Program will treat u as a consonant when it follows q -Sample input: "quiet"
   -Sample output: "iet-quay"
+-Program will ignore capitalization on the first letter -Sample input: "Animal"
+  -Sample output: "Animalay"
 ## Setup/Installation Requirements

 * _Clone repository from GitHub_